 5) Keep the dream

 For many new grads and career-changers, the dream job is probably not the first.
 In fact, it’s more likely to be further down the line, after you’ve gained necessary skills and experience.
 A stepping-stone approach can help you see the bigger picture.
 If your current job doesn’t fulfil you, stay focussed on the big prize.
-Find lateral moves that can get you closer to where you want to be, and stay connected to people who may be able to help you get there.
-Although your present job may be demotivating, always be looking for the next step up, or out.
+Find lateral moves that can get you closer to where you want to be and stay connected to people who may be able to help you get there.
+Although your present job may be demotivating, always be looking to develop your skills and contacts for the next step.